-I am the CEO of Man AHL, a quantitative fund manager based in London.
-We focus on applying technology and science to financial markets and our team of around 130 people is made up of scientists, mathematicians and engineers, many with PhDs.
-We run $17.9bn of assets and so AHL is a very large quantitative manager.
+I am the CIO of Man Group plc, a quantitative and discretionary hedge fund manager based in London.
+We focus on applying technology and science to financial markets and our team of around 1,300 people includes scientists, mathematicians and engineers, many with PhDs.
+We run over $100bn of assets and so we are a very large fund manager.
 Our customers include pension funds, sovereign wealth funds and endowments in all regions of the world.
-I grew up with an interest in science, maths and computers and AHL provided me with a way to apply these interests in a practical way with very quick feedback to decisions you make.
+I grew up with an interest in science, maths and computers and Man Group provided me with a way to apply these interests in a practical way with very quick feedback to decisions you make.
 I use the knowledge I gained at school and university on a daily basis and we have equations and bits of technology scattered around our office.

 We sponsor the Oxford Man Institute at the University of Oxford, and so I have a lot of dialogue with academics, but as a business person.
 The institute focuses on quantitative finance, and particularly machine learning.

 Head of the Department of Economics, University of Birmingham

 The Governor of the Bank of England